An Empirical Investigation of Pre-Trained Deep Learning Model Reuse in the Scientific Process: RQ1: Longitudinal PTM Reuse

 With the set of~\papersWithOpenAlex OpenAlex indexed candidate papers, we then proceed to first filter for papers with citations followed by those classified as natural science works, then transform the prose of each natural science work into Markdown for LLM analysis.
 We filter for papers that OpenAlex reports to have been cited at least once to ensure that our study is focused on works that have made specific impacts in their respective fields.
 Our filtering on this criteria resulted in~\papersWithCitations papers with citations.

-\TODO{GKT + NMS need to workshop this} We then filter on the OpenAlex topic fields for each candidate work to identify natural science works.
+We then filter on the OpenAlex topic fields for each candidate work to identify natural science works.
 OpenAlex independently classifies papers into 26 distinct topic fields and returns the top three most likely fields for a given work~\citep{noauthor_oadocumentation_2024}.
 However, it does not provide an explicit ``natural science'' classification.

-To remedy this, we classified existing OpenAlex topic fields as either ``natural science'' or ``non-natural science'' according to the definition provided by~\citep{encyclopaedia_britannica_natural_2025}.
+To identify natural science topics, we classified existing OpenAlex topic fields as either ``natural science'' or ``non-natural science'' according to the definition provided by~\citep{encyclopaedia_britannica_natural_2025}.
 Two authors independently audited the OpenAlex topic fields and engaged in inter-author agreement until total consensus was met on the topic field classification.
-This resulted in a list of seven identified natural science topic fields, presented in~\Cref{table:tableJ}.
+This resulted in a list of seven identified natural science topic fields.
+We then filtered for all works that had at least one natural science topic assigned to it, resulting in~\candidateNaturalSciencePapers papers.
+The seven identified natural science tags and example works are presented in~\Cref{table:tableJ}.

-To isolate natural science research, we implemented a majority vote filtering process requiring at least two identified natural science topic fields per paper resulting in~\candidateNaturalSciencePapers papers.
-This threshold prioritizes works with high thematic relevance while ensuring our dataset maintains a primary focus on the natural sciences.
-Our majority vote filtering process on OpenAlex topic fields retains relevant interdisciplinary works while filtering out those where the Natural Sciences are only a peripheral focus.
-Example papers that were included and excluded from this study based on the results of the majority vote rule are presented in~\Cref{tab:AppendixTable}

 We then normalize the paper's prose into a consistent format.
 For each candidate natural science work, prose was retrieved in Journal Attribution Tag Suite (JATS) XML format~\citep{national_information_standards_organization_jats_standing_committee_ansiniso_2024}.
-To remove non-essential content from the paper (\eg metadata, linked contend, citations) all \verb|<front>|, \verb|<back>|, and \verb|<xref>| tags were removed from the XML markup.
+To remove non-essential content from the paper (\eg metadata, linked content, citations) all \verb|<front>|, \verb|<back>|, and \verb|<xref>| tags were removed from the XML markup.
 The remaining content was converted to Markdown using \verb|pandoc|~\citep{MacFarlane_Pandoc} to provide an unstructured text format suitable for LLM analysis.
+This final filtering resulted in~\markdownPapers total papers suitable for LLM evaluation.